sammartinez/to_do_samsquared/README.md

 ## Description

-Gets information from user about to-do list categories and let's the user input tasks and sort by date.
+Gets information from user about to-do list categories and lets the user input tasks and sort by date.

 ## Setup

 * _Clone this repository_
 * _Run composer install in project folder_
+* _Unzip to_do.sql and import to MySQL database_
 * _Start PHP server in web folder_
 * _Navigate web browser to localhost:8000_
 * _Wash the dog_